 What happens after you file a report?

-You will receive an email from the Community Manager acknowledging receipt as soon as possible.
+You will receive an email from the Operations Manager acknowledging receipt as soon as possible.

 - What happened.

 - Whether this event constitutes a code of conduct violation.